Louie519/Political_Bias_NLP/README.md

 ### Reddit Scraping

 We collected posts and comments from a variety of political subreddits such as `socialism`, `conservatives`, and `progressive`.
+We used [Reddits developer API](https://www.reddit.com/dev/api/) for data collection.
 The scraped data included:
 - Post titles, content, scores, subreddit names
 - Associated comments

 ### News Articles Collection

-We used the **Fundus** library to crawl and collect articles from politically biased news platforms, including `The Gateway Pundit`, `Reuters`, and `Wired`.
+We used the [**Fundus**](https://github.com/flairNLP/fundus) library to crawl and collect articles from politically biased news platforms, including `The Gateway Pundit`, `Reuters`, and `Wired`.
 The collected dataset contained:
 - Article titles and plaintext content
 - Publisher names and AllSides bias ratings (left, center, right)